Nth Room case: Revision of criminal law

-The Hiding of Crime Profits
+Hiding of crime profits

-In the case of digital sexual violence crimes, there was an opinion that "it is not easy to prove the relevance between individual crimes and criminal profits, so it is difficult to withdraw criminal profits," so easing the burden of proof.
+In the case of digital sexual violence crimes, the opinion that "it is not easy to prove the relevance between individual crimes and criminal profits, so it is difficult to withdraw criminal profits," eased the burden of proof.

 Revision of the Youth Protection law

-It identify the children and adolescents who are subject to prostitution as victims. and the person who have committed simple sex crimes against children and adolescents as well as those who have committed simple sex crimes are subject to personal disclosure.
+The children and adolescents who are subject to prostitution were identified as victims.
+Individuals who have committed simple sex crimes against children and adolescents as well as those who have committed simple sex crimes are subject to personal disclosure.

-Korea's National Petition and the Government's Systematic Response
+Korea's national petition and the government's systematic response

 On March 26, the Ministry of Public Administration and Security's resident registration number change committee said it would submit an application for changing the resident registration number, which is recognized as a victim of the "N" incident, as an "emergency agenda" and process it as quickly as possible within three weeks.
 The original legal deadline is six months and usually takes three months.

-A petition for international cooperation
+Petition for international cooperation

-On January 2, 2020, a new Cheong Wa Dae national petition was posted and 219,705 people agreed to the petition for an international cooperative investigation.
+On January 2, 2020, a new Cheong Wa Dae national petition was posted and 219,705 people signed the petition for an international cooperative investigation.
 As of March 1, National Police Agency Commissioner General Min Gap-ryong released a video clip and a full text of the answers to the petition.

-The National Assembly's petition
+National Assembly's petition

 On January 15, 2020, 100,000 people agreed to the National Assembly's petition for international cooperation with police, the establishment of a digital sex crime department, raising sentencing standards for digital sex crimes, and the National Assembly's Legislation and Judiciary Committee on February 10.
 The result of the review, which was not to be referred to the plenary session (not to be referred to the plenary session), was because the purpose of the petition was reflected in the "Partial Amendment of the Act on the Punishment of Sexual Violence Crimes", which was passed by the First Subcommittee on the Legislation and Judiciary Committee's on March 3, 2020.
 However, it was criticized for being hasty.
-According to the Project ReSET, the revised bill only covers the creation and distribution of the so-called Deepfake, and "does not reflect the strengthening of the sentencing standards, improvement of the investigation system, or international announcement investigation."
+According to the Project ReSET, the revised bill only covers the creation and distribution of the so-called deepfake, and "does not reflect the strengthening of the sentencing standards, improvement of the investigation system, or international announcement investigation."
 It has been revealed that despite the provision of related data books, the remarks made in the process have been controversial, with more than a month of information not being properly identified.